 What causes flooding?

-Areas potentially at risk from surface water flooding are shown on the Environment Agency map.
+Areas potentially at risk from flooding are shown on the Environment Agency map.

-You can read our flood risk management report here.
+You can read about how we manage flood risk here.

 How to report it

 We are responsible for managing the risk of surface water flooding and flooding from minor watercourses.
 The duties include: